jfinkhaeuser/unobtainium/README.md

   h = PathedHash.new { "foo" => { "bar" => 42 }}
   h["foo.bar"] == 42 # true
   ```

 - The `Config` class is a `PathedHash`, but also reads JSON or YAML files to
-  initialize itself with values, and allows config paths to be overridden by
-  environment variables: `FOO_BAR` overrides the "foo.bar" path.

-  You can use JSON as environment variable values.
+  initialize itself with values.
+See the documentation on (configuration features)[docs/CONFIGURATION.md]
+  for details
 - The `Runtime` class is a singleton and a `Hash`-like container (but simpler),
   that destroys all of its contents at the end of a script, calling custom
   destructors if required.
 That allows for clean teardown and avoids everything